Tags: bof pwn srop

 Here we are again, at the beginning, all that has changed is we know where the stack is.
 This time we inject some shellcode, pad, and then replace the return address with the location of our shellcode.

-The _take out the garbage_ just receives back our payload from the `write` that `main` calls after the `read` to prettify our output for this writeup.
+The take out the garbage just receives back our payload from the write that main calls after the read to prettify our output for this writeup.

 Output: